Good Samaritan & Amnesty Policy

-Remain with the individual(s) needing emergency treatment and cooperate with emergency personnel as long as it is safe to do so;
+Remain with the individual needing medical treatment and cooperate with emergency personnel.

 Meet with University officials after the incident and cooperate with any investigation of the incident.